btkrausen/terraform-codespaces/labs/lab_02_create_your_first_resource/github.md

 The plan output will show that Terraform intends to create:
 - A new private repository with specified features
-- A branch protection rule requiring one review for the main branch
+- No branch protection rule for the main branch

 ### 6. Apply the Configuration